dr-jts/crunchyblog/pg-svg/index.md

 - discuss how SVG requires shapes, scaling, styling and optionally identifiers and CSS

+SVG is a natural fit for vector data.
+It maintains all of the inherent structure of the data.
+This means there is a lot that you can do with SVG images.
+By adding some CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.

 Generating SVG can be complex, but the PL/pgSQL library [`pg-svg`](https://github.com/dr-jts/pg_svg) makes it easy.
 The library provides a set of high-level functions which make it easy to convert PostGIS data into styled SVG documents.

 ## Introducing `pg-svg`